-You can also apply for assistance for things like necessary medical help, glasses and support to buy textbooks in connection with an education.
+You can apply for assistance for necessities such as medical help, eyeglasses and support to buy textbooks in connection with an education.

-In that case, you use this form (in norwegian only): Form for applying for additional assistance (pdf, 635 kB)
+To apply, use this form (the form is only available in Norwegian): Form for applying for additional assistance (pdf, 619 kB)

 If you are entitled to live at a reception centre, you will be given money while you live there.
 You will be paid what is called the basic amount.
 You do not need to apply for the basic amount.

 If you have received a final rejection of your application for protection (asylum), you will receive less money than before you received the final rejection.
 You cannot appeal to the reception centre or to UDI because you receive less money after you have received a final rejection.

 If you have expenses for medicine or medical treatment that is essential for your life and health, you may apply to have these expenses covered by UDI.
 UDI will consider whether or not to cover your expenses.

 The type of expenses you can have covered depends on whether you have an application for asylum that is being processed, whether your application has been rejected or whether you have been granted a residence permit.
 If you have received a final rejection of your application, the expenses must be in connection with an acute need for treatment.

 The reception centre can help you to write the application and will give you more information.

 Everyone who applies for asylum in Norway is entitled to live at an asylum reception centre.